reflectoring/reflectoring.github.io/_posts/2017-07-31-accessing-spring-data-rest-with-feign.md

 The deserialization issue comes from the fact that Feign by default expects a simple array of address objects and instead gets a JSON object.

-## The Solution: Make Feign understand Hypermedia
+## The Solution: Help Feign understand Hypermedia

 To enable Feign to understand the HAL JSON format, we have to take the following steps.